The Harvey Entertainment Company

-Harvey Films (also known as Harvey Entertainment, The Harvey Entertainment Company or simply Harvey) is the production arm of comic book publisher Harvey Comics.
-It was a family business formed in the 1940s and was founded in 1957.
+The Harvey Entertainment Company (formerly known as Harvey Films and Harvey Entertainment, or simply Harvey, and later named Sunland Entertainment Co.) was the production arm of comic book publisher Harvey Comics.
+It was founded in 1957.

+A majority of the company's assets were purchased by Classic Media (currently owned by NBCUniversal via DreamWorks Animation) in 2001 under the in-name subsidiary Harvey Entertainment, Inc., while the remains of the business including the live-action film division were folded within Echo Bridge Entertainment.

+History

+Early history

-In the early 1960s, they created Harvey Funnies, the original entertainment company to produce The New Casper Cartoon Show.
+In the early 1960s, the company created Harvey Funnies, the original entertainment company to produce The New Casper Cartoon Show.

-Currently, Harvey Films is owned by DreamWorks Classics, formerly Classic Media, which is owned by DreamWorks Animation, which is also owned by NBCUniversal all owned by Comcast.